EvelynXu22/SimulationOfSearchEngines/readme.md

-# Project 2: Query engine implementation
+# Project: Query engine implementation

 Can also find PDF version in this folder.